-Inboard and sterndrive engines usually include a raw water pump of the flexible impeller type.
+Inboard and sterndrive engines usually include a flexible impeller type raw water pump.
 Flexible impeller pumps are common in shower drain sump pumps, some bilge pumps, wakeboard ballast pump systems, oil changing systems and lots of other applications.

 Flexible impeller pumps work best when run regularly.
 If your pump sits for months with the impeller in one position with the blades on one side bent, it may “take a set” and may blow a circuit breaker on startup (if it’s electrically driven).
 The impeller may also stick to the housing and come apart when the pump starts.
 Impellers are damaged by debris that get sucked in, by chemicals, and especially by running dry.
 All it takes is a plastic bag blocking the raw water inlet, or a seacock left closed when you start your engine, and your impeller will soon be a shredded mess.

 Of course, you should check the wet exhaust on your transom for the proper flow of cooling water each time you start the engine.
 You should check the impeller’s condition during Spring Commissioning and every 200 hours of operation.
 Correctly installed impellers may last for several years, but you should stick to a schedule of preventative instead of emergency maintenance.
 Just the same, an impeller will eventually fail while in operation, and usually at an inconvenient time.
 You should carry a spare onboard, since the impeller is one of the vital components of your engine’s cooling system.

 We carry impellers from several manufacturers, including Johnson Pump, Mercury Marine, Sierra and Jabsco.
 There are several ways to determine the West Marine model number for a replacement Jabsco impeller:

 - If you have a Jabsco pump, the Jabsco impeller part number can be found on the Data Sheet that came with it.